aayushverma19/code-review/Ansible/POC.md

 ---

-2. `Defaults` variables: This role comes with default values for several variables that have been used in the role.
+5.2. `Defaults variables`: This role comes with default values for several variables that have been used in the role.
 You can find these defaults in the `defaults/main.yml` file within the role directory.

 ```yaml
 ---